-If you push and hold the " \land " or " \lor " side of "TUNE", the radio will continue seeking up or down for frequencies and will stop at the next frequency that it finds after the button is released.
+If you push and hold the "\" or "\" side of "TUNE", the radio will continue seeking up or down for frequencies and will stop at the next frequency that it finds after the button is released.
 Press the button again to resume the search.